-- 4. What is the main idea of this passage?
+- 4. What is the key idea of this passage?

 - A. Franklin was a persuasive man.

-- (B.) Franklin had many significant roles in the American Revolution.
+- B. Franklin had many significant roles in the American Revolution.

 - C. Franklin worked with the British to find resolutions.

 - D. Franklin represented many colonies.

-Grade 4
+Grada 4